C. Ellis Moore

-Charles Ellis Moore (January 3, 1884 – April 2, 1941) was an American lawyer and politician who served as a U.S. Representative from Ohio from 1919 to 1933.
+Charles Ellis Moore (January 3, 1884 – April 2, 1941) was an American lawyer and politician who served seven terms as a U.S. representative from Ohio from 1919 to 1933.

 Biography

 Born near Middlebourne, Ohio, Moore attended the common schools and Mount Union College, Alliance, Ohio.
 He taught school in Oxford Township, Ohio.

+Education

-He then graduated from Muskingum College, New Concord, Ohio, in 1907 and from the College of Law at Ohio State University, Columbus, Ohio, in 1910.
+He graduated from Muskingum College, New Concord, Ohio, in 1907 and from the College of Law at Ohio State University, Columbus, Ohio, in 1910.
 He was admitted to the bar in 1910.

 Moore began his career as an attorney in Cambridge, Ohio.
-He also served as prosecuting attorney of Guernsey County (1914–1918).
+He also served as prosecuting attorney of Guernsey County from 1914 to 1918.

+Congress

 Moore was elected as a Republican to the Sixty-sixth and to the six succeeding Congresses (March 4, 1919 – March 3, 1933).
 He was one of the House managers appointed by the House of Representatives in 1926 to conduct the impeachment trial proceedings against George W. English, judge of the United States District Court for the Eastern District of Illinois.

 He was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress.
-He resumed the practice of law in Cambridge, Ohio.
-He also engaged in the banking business.
+He resumed the practice of law in Cambridge, Ohio, and also engaged in the banking business.

+Death and burial

 Moore died in Cambridge on April 2, 1941.
 He was interred in Northwood Cemetery.